wummel/patool/README.md

 It relies on helper applications to handle those archive formats (for example `xz` for XZ (.xz) archives).

-The archive formats TAR, ZIP, BZIP2 and GZIP are supported natively and do not require helper applications to be installed.
+The archive formats TAR, ZIP, BZIP2, LZMA and GZIP are supported natively and do not require helper applications to be installed.
+When using Python >= 3.14 the ZSTANDARD archive format is also supported natively.

 Examples
 ---------